Anger grows after Covid-19 outbreak in Uruguay squad - RFI

 According to Spanish media, La Liga intends to file a complaint with FIFA.

-The country's health minister Daniel Salinas has also demanded explanations from the federation "for its responsibility in respecting the protocols".

-Salinas was troubled by a photo posted on Twitter Saturday showing nine players gathered round a barbecue.
+Health minister Daniel Salinas was troubled by a photo posted to Twitter on Saturday showing nine players gathered round a barbecue.
 Five of them have since tested positive.

 "There's been a certain lack of concern," the minister told reporters.